New Year’s Eve or Old Year’s Night on the Gregorian Calendar.

 1975 – Three Protestant civilians were killed in a bomb attack, carried out the People’s Republican Army (PRA), a covername used by the Irish National Liberation Army (INLA), on the Central Bar, Gilford, Co Down.

 1975 – The Anti-Discrimination (Pay) Act establishes the right to equal pay for equal or like work and provides a system whereby this right may be attained and enforced.

 1999 – Thousands of people gather at celebrations in towns and cities throughout Ireland to ring in the new millennium.

 2012 – Ireland’s oldest woman passes away.
 Mary-Kate Byrne, from Grange, Maganey in Co Laois was 108.
 Also known as Polly, Mary-Kate was born on 14 August 1904.
-Predeceased by her husband William, son Joe and daughter Lilly, she is survived by her sons Liam and Michael, daughters-in-law Nellie and Theresa, grandchildren and great-grandchildren.
+Predeceased by her husband William, son Joe and daughter Lilly, she was survived by her sons, Liam and Michael, daughters-in-law, Nellie and Theresa, grandchildren and great-grandchildren.

 Image | Mist on a winter morning pours over the hills to surround the ruinous Hibernian-Norman castle on the Rock of Dunamase, Co Laois | Shadows and Stone – Photography by Ken Williams